-Convicted Pedophile Tom O’Carroll Blasted For Fawning Over ‘Sexy Kid’ Child Drag Queen Desmond Napoles
+Convicted Sex Offender Tom O’Carroll Blasted For Fawning Over ‘Sexy Kid’ Child Drag Queen Desmond Napoles

 According to The Blaze, Wendy alleged that “haters” have filed over 150 complaints with Brooklyn’s Administration for Children’s Services after Desmond gained attention for dressing and dancing to No Doubt’s “Just a Girl” at the city’s 3 Dollar Bill club back in December.
 But Wendy added that Child Protective Services (CPS) ruled that the accusations of child abuse put forth by the complaints were not founded.

-Recently, actress Bella Thorne revealed that she was the victim of pedophilia as a child.
+Recently, actress Bella Thorne revealed that she was the victim of sexual abuse as a child.
 Per The Inquisitr, she made the revelation as she promoted her book, The Life of a Wannabe Mogul: Mental Disarray, and claims to have been sexually abused during her time at Disney from the age of 6 until 14.
-Thorne claims that the people around her did not do anything about the abuse, which does nothing to curb rumors of pedophilia in Hollywood — especially after actor Corey Feldman’s Rolling Stone piece.
+Thorne claims that the people around her did not do anything about the abuse, which does nothing to curb rumors of sexual abuse in Hollywood — especially after actor Corey Feldman’s Rolling Stone piece.